Wednesday, June 29, 2016

 Penny Frosted - cute marketing (#37 - Rated 8.0 out of 12)

-Penny Cola Company originated in 2013 in California.
-The website has a short history statement.
-It is “Penny Cola was created in 2013 by some of us who were tired of drinking corn.
-Enough Said.”
-Short and tow the point, I guess.
-Unlike others, they have a funky you tube video.
+Penny Cola Company, established in 2013 in California, boasts a succinct history statement on its website: “Penny Cola was created in 2013 by some of us who were weary of consuming corn-based beverages.
+In essence, it is a concise and direct statement.”
+Unlike others, they have a funky YouTube video.

 Ingredients: Carbonated Water, Cane Sugar, Caramel Color, Citric Acid, Sodium Benzoate and natural flavors.